-Health and safety first

-As an employer Incap is responsible for the health and safety of its employees.
-Safety at work is not compromised.
-Incap strives to provide a healthy and safe workplace for all employees and takes appropriate measures to prevent accidents and injuries.
-All accidents and near-misses are taken seriously, and efforts are made to prevent them from happening in the future.
-95% of Incap's employees are covered by ISO 45001 certified occupational health and safety management systems.
+Code of Conduct is part of the induction training for all new employees, and it is also highlighted in ongoing communications.
+Incap's whistleblowing Health and safety first service provides a channel for employees and other stakeholders to raise ethical concerns about As an employer Incap is responsible for the health the company's activities.
+Incap supports freedom and safety of its employees.
+Safety at work is not of association and respects local labour laws and compromised.
+Incap strives to provide a healthy and practices in the countries where it operates.
+Incap safe workplace for all employees and takes appropriate employees are represented by workers' or employees' measures to prevent accidents and injuries.
+All councils in some countries of operation. accidents and near-misses are taken seriously, and efforts are made to prevent them from happening in Supporting family-friendly practices the future.
+95% of Incap's employees are covered by and local communities ISO 45001 certified occupational health and safety management systems.

-All employees are also expected to take responsibility for their own and their colleagues' safety.
-They must understand the health and safety risks associated with their daily work and report any risks to their superior. incidents, near misses and health and safety risks.
-Employees must ensure that they are fit for work and comply with local health and safety laws and regulations and Incap's occupational health and safety policy.
+Incap's work community and corporate culture support a good work-life balance and takes different All employees are also expected to take responsibility life stages into account.
+Family-friendly practices are for their own and their colleagues' safety.
+They must adapted to local customs and requirements.
+Familyunderstand the health and safety risks associated friendly practices can include flexible working hours with their daily work and report any risks to their and parental leave.
+In some countries, our employees superior. incidents, near misses and health and safety are offered extended health insurance to cover family risks.
+Employees must ensure that they are fit for members in addition to the full-time doctor and work and comply with local health and safety laws nurses available to employees at the factory.
+We also and regulations and Incap's occupational health and support the well-being of our employees and their safety policy. families by organising events for our employees and their families.